Registering with Social Security

 Why you need to register

-You will need to register with us at Social Security as soon as possible, as you need a social security number and registration card before you can work and be paid.
+You will need to register with us as soon as possible, as you need a Social Security number and registration card before you can work and be paid.

 Registering with Social Security if you're new to Jersey

-If you've recently moved here, you'll need to register with the Social Security Department, the Taxes Office, and with the Health and Social Services Department.
+If you've recently moved here, you'll need to register with Social Security (at Customer and Local Services), the Taxes Office, and with the Health and Community Services Department.

 Becoming a Jersey resident